Tab Hunter: Personal life

-Hunter had a long-term relationship with actor Anthony Perkins after having met him at the Chateau Marmont during the filming of Friendly Persuasion in 1956.
+Hunter had a relationship with actor Anthony Perkins after having met him at the Chateau Marmont during the filming of Friendly Persuasion in 1956.
 Their relationship spanned two to four years, and Hunter has said that they only broke up because of Perkins's movie studio, Paramount, and the studio system.
 However, he remembered Perkins as a "special part of my journey.
 He wanted to be a movie star more than anything.
 I wanted that too, but not with the same kind of drive he had.
 We were such opposites - but then maybe that was the attraction."
-He also had a relationship with champion figure skater Ronnie Robertson before settling down and marrying his partner/spouse of more than 35 years, film producer Allan Glaser.
+He also had relationships with champion figure skater Ronnie Robertson, actor Neal Noorlag, and Soviet-born ballet dancer Rudolf Nureyev before settling down and marrying his partner/spouse of more than 35 years, film producer Allan Glaser.

+Hunter seriously pondered marrying his Lafayette Escadrille costar Etchika Choureau as they grew closer, but decided against it as that would not be living true to himself.
+Additionally, Joan Perry, a close friend of his, proposed to him after her divorce from Laurence Harvey, but he rejected her as he wanted their relationship to remain platonic.

 Hunter was raised in his mother's Catholic faith.
 Except for a period in his youth, Hunter was a practicing Catholic for the rest of his life.
 When asked about his Jewish identity, due to his father and partner/spouse being Jewish, Hunter stated that he did not identify as Jewish.
 Hunter was an avid horse owner.

-Hunter's brother Walter Gelien, who was killed in Vietnam on October 28, 1965, was survived by his wife and seven children.

 Death

 On July 8, 2018, three days shy of his 87th birthday, Hunter died after suffering cardiac arrest that arose from complications related to deep vein thrombosis.
-According to his husband Allan Glaser, Hunter's death was "sudden and unexpected."
+According to his partner, Allan Glaser, Hunter's death was "sudden and unexpected."